KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Previews-Article.md

 [KeyboardKit Pro][Pro] unlocks powerful keyboard previews that can be used to preview different locales, configurations and themes, like the ``KeyboardViewPreview``, the ``Keyboard``.``Keyboard/ButtonPreview``, etc.

-See the <doc:Essentials-Article> article for more information about these preview components, screenshots, etc.
+See the <doc:Essentials> article for more information.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro